Perceptive Locomotion through Whole-Body MPC and Optimal Region Selection: Discussion

 In this paper, we propose a complete pipeline for perceptive quadrupedal locomotion; from onboard perception to locomotion generation and control.
 Our experimental results highlighted capabilities such as crossing challenging scenarios like climbing and descending industrial stairs or obstacle parkour with moving obstacles.
 Therefore, we have experimentally validated our architecture.
 This is based on the strong design assumption that a high-level planner, such as mixed-integer optimization, only selects the stepping contact surfaces.
 The utility of mixed-integer optimisation for design integration was partially validated in our previous work~\cite{risbourg:hal-03594629}.
 We used a different robot and integrated perception into our approach along with more complex experiments which reinforced interest in our decomposition.

-\subsubsection{Perception pipeline}
+\subsection{Perception pipeline}

 We have demonstrated the efficacy of our perceptive pipeline based on the probabilistic terrain mapping method \cite{Fankhauser2018ProbabilisticTerrainMapping} and the Plane-Seg algorithm \cite{Fallon2019PlaneSeg} which allow us to obtain satisfactory behaviour, in particular with our filtering work.
 Additionally, we demonstrated that our architecture can successfully navigate complex parkour terrains with moving objects or industrial staircases.
-However, the perception module still remains a weak point in our system.
-While our architecture is capable of navigating challenging scenarios when perception is removed, improving perception capabilities could enhance the overall robustness and reliability of the system.
-This would be particularly beneficial in scenarios such as the staircase.
-In this scenario, vision detection is restricted to only a few steps ahead due to our single depth camera with a 20\% downward angle.
-Additionally, the algorithm used to extract convex planes is not incremental and does not take into account previously computed planes.
-It generates a distinct set of surfaces each time an updated heightmap is generated.
-The stability of the planes would benefit from tracking previously detected planes over time.
+Still, while our architecture is capable of navigating challenging scenarios when perception is removed, improving perception capabilities could enhance the overall robustness and reliability of the system.
+This would be particularly beneficial in scenarios such as the staircase where vision detection is restricted to only a few steps ahead due to our single depth camera with a 20\% downward angle.
+Additionally, the algorithm used to extract convex planes is not incremental and does not take into account previously computed planes, making it vulnerable to faulty scans in some cases.
+The implementation of a short term memory for the plane decomposition system would contribute to the robustness of the approach and will be considered in future work.

-\subsubsection{Collision avoidance of the body}
+\subsection{Collision avoidance of the body}

 The trade-off proposed in our approach is to strongly regularise the OCP around a reference end-effector trajectory while avoiding obstacles, which proved to work in a wide range of environments.
 This occurs even if a collision with the environment is not specifically considered in our approach.
 This could be considered within the MPC but would require a dedicated study since it is a challenging nonlinear optimisation problem.
 The safety margin around obstacles was sufficient in almost all scenarios to avoid collisions, except for the \SI{40}{\centi\meter} step in \linktoExpe{step40cm}, where we had to increase these margins to \SI{10}{\centi\meter}.
 As mentioned before, our approach ensured that there was no collision in the end-effector trajectory.
 It could have been done inside the MPC with additional terms in the objective.
 However, this would increase complexity and possibly affect convergence rates.
 Knee collision is implicitly considered by the margin around obstacles.
 However, this could be addressed explicitely by planning the foot trajectory including the whole leg, as is the case in \cite{Zucker-Optimisation-LittleDog}, although re-planning at \SI{50}{\hertz} might become unfeasible.